4 things to consider before getting a dog

-Are you a dog lover thinking about becoming an owner?
+Are you a dog lover thinking about becoming a dog owner?

-Here’s a checklist from veterinary professionals David Cuffe & Associates on what to think about before getting a dog of your own.
+Here’s a checklist from our lovely friends at David Cuffe & Associates on what to think about before getting a pawsome pooch of your own.

 Dogs add an extra dimension to people’s lives and having a doggy companion is a true pleasure; however there is lots to consider before committing to getting a dog of your own.
 For total doggy and human happiness, it’s important to talk to your local vet and carefully consider a variety of factors.

-- You’ll need a secure garden with free access.
+- Ideally you’ll need a secure garden with free access.
 If this isn’t possible, then regular trips outside are necessary, preferably to somewhere that has grass.